IMI-KIT/eplus-lod/README.md

 Again, the `name` tag is matched against the data dictionary item and hence must be identical with the data dictionary contents.

-To build a URL for the properties, we can use the `resource` named variable to indicate a logical link with the resource entity.
+To build URLs for the properties, we can use the `resource` named variable to indicate a logical link with the resource entity.
 To make the relationship explicit, you could also add a [ssn:isPropertyOf](https://www.w3.org/2005/Incubator/ssn/ssnx/ssn#isPropertyOf) object property assignment pointing to the `resourceURL`.